dongyh20/Octopus/README.md

 ## 🏁 Get Started
 1. **Training Data Collection:** For data collection from `octogibson` environment, you need to set up two conda environments: `omnigibson` and `gpt4`.
 The `omnigibson` environment has an agent to act following the instruction from `gpt4` environment.
 Please checkout [here](octogibson/README.md) for detailed information.
-2. **Evaluation in OctoGibson:** We provide the pipeline that the simulator send message towards Octopus server and get response to control the agent.
+2. **Evaluation in OctoGibson:** We provide the pipeline that the simulator sends messages to the Octopus server and gets responses to control the agent.
-3. **Evaluation in OctoGTA:** We provide instructions, code, and MOD so that the Octopus can complete tasks in GTA environment.
+3. **Evaluation in OctoGTA:** We provide instructions, code, and MOD so that the Octopus can complete tasks in the GTA environment.
 Please checkout [here](octogta/README.md) for detailed information.
 4. **Octopus Training:** We provide code for training Octopus.
 Please checkout [here](octopus/README.md) for detailed information.